Name: Emily Socolinsky

-My HAT, my Chucks, and any one of my many super hero or graphic t-shirts.
+My HAT (in the winter), my Chucks, and any one of my many graphic t-shirts and Fivex3 Training shirts.

 Most hilarious pick-up line you’ve heard at the gym:

-Luckily, I OWN my gym so I have not set foot into a commercial gym in 3 years. 😉 My members and I laugh a lot and make fun of each other.
+Luckily, I own my gym so I have not set foot into a commercial gym in five years.
+My members and I laugh a lot and make fun of each other.

 Favorite post workout meal:

-Jasa Kabob Take out – Chicken kabob, rice, salad and fresh PITA BREAD!!!
+Still is and always will be: Jasa Kabob – Chicken kabob, rice, salad, and fresh PITA BREAD!